-Back in January of this year I did a review on a tactical flashlight that I have been using for a number of years now.
+Yesterday I did a review on a tactical flashlight that I have been using for a number of years now.
 It is the LED Lenser V2.
 I absolutely love that flashlight!
 It has done everything I’ve ever asked of it and then some.
-It has never failed me, that is saying something. <read original LED Lenser review on the V2>
+It has never failed me, that is saying something.

 The V2 was always plenty bright enough, tough as nails, fit my carbine’s vertical grip perfectly and was just an all-round perfect tactical flashlight.
 It was so good actually that I made it my family’s all-purpose flashlight.
 Yes, that means we standardized on it.